newnaturals/Newnaturals/README.md

- + A scanner routine to facilitate packing orders.
+ + A scanner routine to facilitate packing orders, in development, not ready to use